timarenz/lacework-terraform-101/BASICS.md

 ## Apply your Terraform code

 Now that your workspace is initialized we want to apply our Terraform code and as a result an instance should be deployed on AWS.
 To do so run `terraform apply` in your workspace.
-Terraform apply create an 'execution plan' (more on this in a second) that then is directly executed or applied.
+Terraform apply create an 'execution plan' (more on this in a second) which is directly executed or applied.
 You can also only run a `terraform plan` to do a dry-run without actually changing anything.

 For this make sure you have configured your AWS credentials using environmnet variables or the credentials file created by AWS CLI: https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication